All or Nothing (The Subways album)

 All or Nothing is the second studio album by English rock trio The Subways and was released on 30 June 2008.
-Recorded in Conway Studios in Los Angeles by producer Butch Vig, the album was preceded by the release of two singles: "Girls & Boys", released 27 March 2008, and available as a free download, and "Alright", released 16 June 2008.
+Recorded at Conway Recording Studios in Hollywood by producer Butch Vig, the album was preceded by the release of two singles: "Girls & Boys", released 27 March 2008, and available as a free download, and "Alright", released 16 June 2008.

 History

 Songs such as "Kalifornia" and "Shake!
 Shake!" had been played as early as 2004 / 2005.
 More recently, songs such as "Girls & Boys", "Alright", "Obsession", "Turnaround" and "I Won't Let You Down" were played at gigs and festivals throughout 2007 and early 2008.

 The album was delayed in recording after Billy Lunn was diagnosed with nodules in his vocal cords, which almost resulted in the frontman losing his voice.
 This led to the naming of the album All or Nothing.
 The effort was recorded in two periods at Conway Studios during 2007 by Butch Vig, who has produced albums for Nirvana (Nevermind), Jimmy Eat World (Chase This Light) and The Smashing Pumpkins (Gish and Siamese Dream).

 The album was leaked onto the internet on 23 June 2008.

 The album entered the UK album charts at number 17 on 6 July, after being released on 30 June 2008.
 Rock Sound ranked it at number 27 on their list of the year's best albums.

 The song "Kalifornia" is credited to being featured on the video game Midnight Club: Los Angeles.

 The song "I Won't Let You Down" is featured on the video game Colin McRae: Dirt 2.

 The Subways performed the song "Shake!
 Shake!" as well playing themselves in a guest appearance in the episode "Golden Lady" of the TV series FM.